Neuw84/CValue-TermExtraction/README.md

 http://nlp.lsi.upc.edu/freeling/

-The implementation has been tested with English and works well, for documents that contains a lot of noise (like the extracted via OCR recognition) there are some fixes but the Filters for english should change to use Regular Expressions like the Spanish one in order to avoid problems with the Java Stack (although 26,000 papers have been tested with the current implementation).
+The implementation has been tested with English, for documents that contains a lot of noise (like the extracted via OCR recognition) there are some fixes but the Filters for english should change to use Regular Expressions like the Spanish one in order to avoid problems with the Java Stack (although 26,000 papers have been tested with the current implementation).

 License: GPL V2

 TODO:

-     - Change the English filters.
+     - Change the English filters to use regular expressions instead the reccursion approach.
      - Implement the NC-Value measure (will require a corpus)